tardate/LittleArduinoProjects/Electronics101/ML741/VoltageFollower/README.md

 Setup:
 * power is 5V single rail, i.e. V- = GND
-* non-inverting input is fed a sine wave 1Vpp with 2.5V DC offset
+* non-inverting input is fed a sine wave 1Vpp with 2.5V DC offset (with a 1kΩ resistor in series for redundant protection)
+* the function generator sine wave input replaces the manual 10kΩ pot in the schematic above

 Scope connections
 * CH1: non-inverting input
 * CH2: output/inverting input

-I've purposely driven the input signal such that it clips the lower output rail of both the ML741 and UA741CN, because thigns get interesting around the rails.
+I've purposely driven the input signal such that it clips the lower output rail of both the ML741 and UA741CN, because things get interesting around the rails.

 ### At 20kHz